 L4.
 When a buffer (of data or components, etc.) is full (and the consumer is not able to consume), either data is allowed to be lost or a fast producer is blocked from filling more (by synchronous feedback)

 L5.
-An “external” buffer is harder to do bookkeeping on than an “internal” buffer (like flushing, rearranging, prioritizing).
-(This point is perhaps out of scope, but I think about examples like “send and forget”-buffer pools, pipes and bufffered channels)
+An “external” buffer is harder to do bookkeeping on than an “internal” buffer (like flushing, rearranging, prioritising).
+(This point is perhaps out of scope, but I think about examples like “send and forget”-buffer pools, pipes and buffered channels)

 The Reactive Manifesto

 Here is the outline of The Reactive Manifesto: